klemzi/3-tierWithNFS/Readme.md

 # Prepare Database server
 1. Spinned up another server, installed MySQL server.
 2. Created a database with command `create database tooling;` and switched to this database `use tooling;`.
-3. Creates a database user webaccess
+3. Creates a database user webaccess.